MicrosoftDocs/learn/learn-pr/wwl-azure/migrate-modernize-perform-backups-restores/includes/3-examine-application-consistent-backup-azure-linux-virtual-machines.md

    - **Pre-script file**: Permission “700.”
 For example, only “root” user should have “read”, “write”, and “execute” permissions to this file.
 The file is expected to be a shell script but theoretically this script can internally spawn or refer to other scripts like a Python script.

-   - **Post-script** Permission “700.”
+   - **Post-script**: Permission “700.”
 For example, only “root” user should have “read”, “write”, and “execute” permissions to this file.
 The file is expected to be a shell script but theoretically this script can internally spawn or refer to other scripts like a Python script.

    > [!IMPORTANT]
    > The framework gives users a lot of power.
 Secure the framework, and ensure only “root” user has access to critical JSON and script files.